Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

-* **CascadingAuthenticationState**<br/>
+### CascadingAuthenticationState
  Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>

+### AuthorizeRouteView
- **AuthorizeRouteView** component in App.razor uses CascadingAuthenticationState to allow or deny access to component routes based on the authorization state of the component.
-The route request is allowed or redirected based on the authorization results of the page's authorization attribute.
-Authorization attributes may only be used on componetnst with a @Page directive.
+Uses CascadingAuthenticationState in the App.Razor file to allow or deny access to component routes based on the authorization state.
+Components with the @Page directive support the use of Authorization attibutes.
+The AuthorizeRouteView component uses the authorization results to grant or deny access to the requested route.
+* When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
+A denial message is returned to the caller.
+* When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is routed as usual.

 **App.razor**<br/><br/>